-The Charleston Bending Brace system is designed to obtain direct, as well as subtle, benefits from the practice of an exercise program supervised by a Registered Physical Therapist.
+The Charleston Bending Brace system is designed to obtain direct as well as subtile benefits from the exercise program supervised by a Registered Physical Therapist.
 The therapist is able to recognize the strengths and deficits of each individual patient make recommendations, set up programs, and document results.
-The therapist may also serve as a patient's and family's motivator by altering the program at intervals to freshen the routine.
+The therapist may also serve as a patient's and family's motivator by altering the program at intervals to freshen theroutine.

-The Registered Physical Therapist is able to conduct an individual needs assessment, measure the patient's strength and flexibility, and evaluate such aspects as body control, dexterity and proprioception.
+The Registered Physical Therapist is able to conduct an individual needs assessment, measure the patient's strength and flexibility, and evaluate such aspects as body control, dexterity and proprioce ption.
 Special programs may be incorporated, including aerobic and recreational dance or other exercise routines, which are often in conjunction with organized sports.

-The goals of supervised exercise programs are to:
+The goals of supervised exercise programs areto: